Effective 1st April, 2021

 1.1 Data You Provide To Us

 In order to create an account on Incitement, you are required to provide basic personal identifiable data including your name, email address and/or mobile number, and a password.
-If you register for a premium Service, you will need to provide payment (e.g. credit card) and billing information.
+If you use Incitement to donate, you will need to provide payment (e.g. credit card) and billing information.

 You may also be required to furnish additional information for identity verification purposes when launching a project, including your legal name, business name and official registration number for business entities, and date of birth.
 In some cases, our payment processor will request that you provide a secure upload of an identity document for verification purposes.